 What is Click-to-Call?

-Click-to-call refers to a type of AdWords ad that, when clicked, directly calls the business as opposed to linking to their website.
-These ads can only show on mobile devices.
+Click-to-call refers to a type of Google Ads’ ( formerly AdWords) ad that, when clicked, directly calls the business as opposed to linking to their website.
+These ads can only show on mobile devices; therefore, they are vital to mobile marketing campaigns.
 There are both click-to-call ad extensions and click-to-call, call-only ads.

 How does Click-to-Call work?